vega/vega-lite-api/docs/api/data.md

 <a id="autosize" href="#autosize">#</a>
 <em>data</em>.<b>autosize</b>(<em>value</em>)

-Sets how the visualization size should be determined.
+How the visualization size should be determined.
 If a string, should be one of `"pad"`, `"fit"` or `"none"`.
 Object values can additionally specify parameters for content sizing and automatic resizing.

 __Default value__: `pad`